 Money Market Account

 For a slightly more sophisticated savings product, consider a money market account.
-You’ll need a higher deposit to get started than you would with a basic savings account, but you’ll benefit from a better interest rate.
+You’ll need a higher deposit to get started than you would with a basic account, but you’ll benefit from a better interest rate.

 You’ll likely be able to find a money market account with an APY ranging between 0.75% and 1.2%.
 Just like a regular savings account, you can access your money anytime you’d like — as long as you maintain the minimum balance requirements.